 Inflammation is the

-body's natural reaction to trauma or infection but if it become constant, it could
+body's natural reaction to trauma or infection, but if it becomes constant, it could

 arthritis, and even Alzheimer's.
 Your diet can greatly assist you in dealing